 1998 John Fogerty gets a star on the Hollywood Walk of Fame at 7000 Hollywood Blvd.

-1996 Fountains of Wayne release their self-titled debut album.
-Fountains of Wayne took just five days to record!
+1996 Fountains of Wayne release their self-titled debut album, which took just five days to record.

 1996 A collection of live Nirvana performances is released on the album From the Muddy Banks of the Wishkah.